-- Blue Vein: there are many blue vein cheeses to choose from.
-Do you like a light flavoured, soft and creamy blue vein, almost like a Brie, or a medium blue vein with more strength in flavour and body or a blue vein that is strong, aged, and robust in flavour?
-When you come to the course we can only make one of these styles but you will be given the recipes and techniques to make each of them;
+Blue Vein: there are many blue vein cheeses styles to choose from.
+When you come to the course, we can only make one of these styles, but we will discuss the techniques to make each of these styles.

-- Halloumi: a unique but very easy to make cheese that has become very popular in Australia;
+Halloumi: a simple cheese to make and has become very popular in Australia;

-- Swiss/French style Washed Rind: Australians are starting to better appreciate washed rind cheese.
-These styles allow you to make those lovely delicious but ‘smelly’ cheeses with the red or orange washed rind surface such as Pont L’Eveque, Reblochon, Raclette styles, Stormy etc;
+Swiss/French style Washed Rind: Wash rind techniques can be applied to many different kinds of cheese.
+The key is not so much the making of the cheese but developing that lovely coloured and slightly aromatic wash on the surface.
+The techniques we use will allow you to make those lovely delicious but ‘smelly’ cheeses with the red, yellow or orange washed rind surface such as Pont L’Eveque, Reblochon, Raclette styles, Stormy and others;

-- Cultured Unsalted Butter: how to culture cream and work your own butter.
-You decide to add salt or leave unsalted or salt just the surface, and you can choose between cultured and uncultured;
+Cultured Salted or Unsalted Butter: We will culture the cream and then work the butter.
+We will discuss whether to add salt or leave unsalted or salt just salt the surface.
+This product will be a demonstration.

-- Cultured Buttermilk: this is the original and true buttermilk, and it’s not much like the one that comes from the supermarket carton.
-We have noticed it has extraordinary results in cakes and pancakes.
+Cultured Buttermilk: This is the original buttermilk from our cultured butter, and it is not like the one that comes from the supermarket carton.